JTODR/Heroku-App/README.md

 # Heroku-App
-Web app made in Python and is deployed to Heroku.
+Web app made in Python and deployed to Heroku.